HomeBlogUOA Exact-Contract Backtests: Strong PnL Was Not Enough

 On Paper Trading

-This kind of result is useful because it explains issues we often see other systematic traders run into when they move from research to paper trading.
+This kind of result explains issues we often see other systematic traders run into when they move from research to paper trading.
 A paper module should not simply replay the highest-PnL research row and hope the live path matches it.

 Several issues commonly appear between research and paper: